FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Hash Mismatch Error](./screenshots/224_hash_mismatch.png)

+**Remedies and Mitigations**

+In this situation, please double-check that you have: (a) chosen and uploaded the correct file, (b) hashed the correct file, (c) use the correct kind of hash (it must be SHA-256), and (d) copied the entire hash code into the appropriate text box.

 If the hash matches the file but the file is not in the proper format, the data from the file will not be imported.
 The user will see the following messages.